 As adults these geckos will be between four to five inches.

 Mediterranean House Geckos are insectivores.
 They eat a variety of different insects.

 In the wild this reptile hunts by slowly creeping up to their prey before pouncing and jabbing their head forward to catch the insect.
 They mostly hunt around porch lights or man-made light structures.

 Your gecko can eat crickets, roaches, and worms.

-Feed your lizard five to six times each week.
+Feed your lizard three to four times each week.
 For each feeding session feed four to five crickets.

-Make sure you feed insects that are no bigger than the size of your Gecko’s.
+Make sure you feed insects that are no bigger than the size of your Gecko’s head.
 Provided the insects are correctly sized you can keep a consistent feeding schedule of almost daily.

 Dust the insects with a vitamin and mineral supplement before feeding.
 For adults do this once a week and for a growing gecko do this three times a week.
 Use a supplement that includes calcium but not phosphorus.

 You can also gut load the insects a few days before feeding for extra nutrients.